SanikaPatil2005/UART-Protocol-VHDL/README.md

 ---

-## License
+# License

-This project is developed for educational and learning purposes.
+This project is licensed under the **MIT License**.

+---

+## If you found this project helpful, consider giving it a ⭐ on GitHub.